Prize Configuration

 The campaign Prize configuration would be set up as follows,

-- The memory sticks would be setup with
+• The memory sticks would be set up with

 The award of prizes could be such as it shown in the figure below.

 From the figure, you see four different possible outcomes from an infinite number of possibilities, where case (i) shows a somewhat even distribution of awards, case (ii) the awards being piled-up at the early participations, case (iii) with two awards at the early participations and the rest at the later ones, and case (iv) where the number of participations was not sufficient to give away all the prizes.
-In other words, the awards can occur at any participation randomly in a single cycle.
+In other words, the awards can occur at any participation in a single cycle.
 This could very well suit the purpose for some campaigns.

 Second approach

-- The memory sticks would be setup with
+• The memory sticks would be set up with

 Third approach

-In this case we will introduce the three days that the campaign is going to run for, using the setup in the second approach.
+In this case, we will introduce the three days that the campaign is going to run for, using the setup in the second approach.
 So we have,

-- The memory sticks would be setup with
+• The memory sticks would be set up with

 From the figure, it can be seen that the three days that the campaign will run for have been added.

-Case (iii) is the same as (ii) except that it shows the possibility that not all prizes will be awarded because the participations where insufficient to complete the cycle, and the random nature of the awards.
+Case (iii) is the same as (ii) except that it shows the possibility that not all prizes will be awarded because the participation where insufficient to complete the cycle, and the random nature of the awards.

 NOTE ON MULTIPLE AWARDS TO A SINGLE PARTICIPANT